-What is Market Value?
+What Is Market Value?

-Why Market Value Matters
+Why Is Market Value Important?

 One of the most important factors when purchasing a security is its market value.
-Many investors (especially value investors) pick securities or assets based on disconnects between market value and what they perceive the security is worth, hoping they might have uncovered a future star for a discount price.
+Many investors (especially value investors) select securities or assets based on disconnects between market value and what they perceive the security is worth.
+They do this in the hopes they might have uncovered a future star for a discount price.